Publication Ethics and Malpractice Statement

 Back to top

-Policies on the Use of AI
+Policies on the Use of Generative AI (GenAI)

 For Authors:

-AI or AI-driven large language models (e.g., NovelAI, Jasper AI, DALL-E, ChatGPT, Rytr AI) cannot be credited as authors or co-authors under any circumstances, as they lack the capacity for responsibility and accountability required of human contributors.
+- AI or AI-driven large language models (e.g., NovelAI, Jasper AI, DALL-E, ChatGPT, Rytr AI) cannot be credited as authors or co-authors under any circumstances, as they lack the capacity for responsibility and accountability required of human contributors.
 All intellectual content, including that refined or developed with AI assistance, must be validated and overseen by the human authors, ensuring the manuscript’s integrity and ethical compliance.

-AI may be employed to improve the clarity, fluency, and readability of the manuscript’s text, helping to refine language, resolve grammatical errors, and enhance overall presentation.
+- Generative AI may be employed to improve the clarity, fluency, and readability of the manuscript’s text, helping to refine language, resolve grammatical errors, and enhance overall presentation.

-Any use of AI—whether for language editing, conceptual refinement, or other non-authorial support—must be transparently acknowledged in the Acknowledgements section.
+- Any use of Generative AI—whether for language editing, conceptual refinement, or other non-authorial support—must be transparently acknowledged in the Acknowledgements section.
 Authors must clearly state how AI was utilized and confirm that final content has been verified by the authors themselves in accordance with COPE guidelines.

 Generative AI Images:

-The Journal does not accept images produced solely by AI due to unsettled legal, ethical, and copyright concerns.
+The Journal does not accept images produced solely by Generative AI due to unsettled legal, ethical, and copyright concerns.
 AI-based enhancements to pre-existing images or visuals must be fully disclosed so that editors and readers can assess the nature of the modifications.
 In rare cases, when AI-generated imagery is integral to the research itself (e.g., studies examining AI image generation methods), such content may be considered, provided it is clearly labeled as AI-generated and ethically sourced, and that it meets all applicable legal and copyright standards.

 AI Use by Reviewers: